Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

    Want to learn more about Particl's two-party escrow system and how it keeps you and your funds safe?
 Then just visit the :doc:`Two-party Escrow in-depth page <../in-depth/indepth_escrow>` to know all about it!

-Once you accept your buyer's order, they will be required to send their payment as well as their security deposit (equal to the cost of the item + shipping) into an escrow smart-contract.
+Once you accept your buyer's order, they will be required to send their payment as well as a security deposit (equal to the cost of the item + shipping) into an escrow smart-contract.
 Once that happens, you will be prompted to also lock a security deposit equal to the value of your buyer's order.

 .. rst-class:: bignums